Nathan-Williams-Economics/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include continous time macroeconomics, heterogenity, and the evolution of wealth distributions.
+bio: My research interests include macroeconomics, heterogenity, and the evolution of wealth distributions.

 # Interests to show in About widget
 interests:
-  - Continuous Time Macroeconomics
+  - International Trade and Finance
-  - HANK Models
+  - Inequality
-  - Wealth Distributions
+  - History

 # Education to show in About widget
 education: